saltyrtc/saltyrtc-meta/Protocol.md

   considered valid.
 However, `Nil` SHALL NOT be considered a valid value of that field.
 It SHOULD store the responder's identities in its internal list of responders.
-Additionally, the initiator SHALL drop new responders that have not sent any messages to the initiator after 60 seconds.
+Additionally, the initiator MUST drop inactive responders.
+To achieve that, the initiator MAY drop responders that have not sent any messages to the initiator after 60 seconds.
 * In case the client is the responder, it SHALL check that the *initiator_connected* field contains a boolean value.
 In case the field's value is `true`, the responder MUST proceed with sending a